rishabhc9/InstaReddit-AutoPoster/readme.md

 1. Load Credentials File: Click the "Browse" button next to "Credentials File (.json)" and select your credentials.json file.

-2. Set Posting Interval: Enter the interval between posts in hours.
+2. Set Posting Interval: Enter the interval between posts in minutes (Eg. 10,20,30).

 3. Start Posting: Click the "Run" button to start the posting process.
 The tool will begin fetching images from the selected subreddits and uploading them to Instagram at the specified interval.